gzm55/ansible-smart-ssh-pipelining-role/README.md

 smart_ssh_pipelining (2.0.0-dev)
 ================================

-Try to detect and enable ssh pipelining if needed, and set the `ansible_ssh_pipelining` fact.
+Try to detect and enable ssh pipelining if needed, and set the `ansible_pipelining` and `ansible_ssh_pipelining` fact.
 If any one of the following conditions are matched, the role will skip detecting for the hosts:
-- set inventory variable: `ansible_ssh_pipelining`;
+- set one of inventory variables: `ansible_pipelining` or `ansible_ssh_pipelining`;
 - or set `pipelining` in the effective ansible.cfg;
-- or `ANSIBLE_SSH_PIPELINING` environment is not empty.
+- or `ANSIBLE_PIPELINING` environment is not empty.

 Each time you chang the become method/flag or the requiretty in sudoers config, this role can be re-inclued to reflect the correct pipelining status.

 When become method is not 'sudo', ansible will ignore `ansible_ssh_pipelining`.
 So only detect for 'sudo', and enable ssh pipelining for all other methods.
 Having a remote host without 'sudo' command, we also enable pipelining, cause a become-task will always fail in this scenario.

 This role _does not_ require remote machines having a python executable, and can be safely used before seeding the machines.

 Requirements
 ------------